David Gabrovšek

-David Gabrovšek (born 18 September 1994) is a Slovenian professional basketball player who last played for Donar Groningen of the BNXT League.
+David Gabrovšek (born 18 September 1994) is a Slovenian professional basketball player who plays for Pielle Livorno of the Serie B.

 College career

 Gabrovšek played college basketball with Southwest Baptist and Missouri Baptist from 2013 to 2017.

 Professional career

 On July 30, 2020, he joined Rogaška.

 In May 2022, Gabrovšek was named the Icelandic Cup after turning in 29 points and 7 rebounds in Stjarnan's 93–85 cup finals victory against Þór Þorlákshöfn.

 On August 12, 2022, Gabrovšek moved to Karditsa of the Greek Basket League.
 In 20 league games, he averaged 6.7 points, 1.8 rebounds and 1 assist in 16 minutes per contest.